 - November 18 (Turlington Room L011): UF CORE, Bernard Mair, Associate Provost for Undergraduate Affairs

-- March 10 (TBA): On-line education (undergrad degree programs), Joe Glover, Provost and Senior Vice President for Academic Affairs.
+- March 10 (NEB 100 - Engineering): "UF On-line education" (undergrad degree programs), Joe Glover, Provost and Senior Vice President for Academic Affairs.

-2. “Round-table” discussions will include academically-diverse informed faculty and/or administrators in facilitated conversations that addresses core issues and values of UF.
-The discussions will also include questions and comments from the audience.
-The inaugural session will address “What is scholarship?” with a panel that includes the senior vice presidents – Joe Glover (Provost), David Guzick (Health Center) and Jack Payne (IFAS).
+The inaugural session will address “What is scholarship?” with a panel that includes the senior vice presidents – Joe Glover (Provost), David Guzick (Health Center), Jack Payne (IFAS) and Mike Foley, Facilitator.
+The discussion will include questions and comments from the audience.
 (Monday, February 24, 2014 - 4 p.m. - Emerson Hall President's Ballroom).

 3. Distinguished Professor lectures: The most recent class of Distinguished Professors will present a series of lectures geared for a general audience from outside their disciplines in a celebration of academic achievements.
-The following lectures will be scheduled later this academic year.
+The lectures will be held on Mondays @ 4 p.m. in the President's Ballroom, Emerson Hall.

 I hope that you will join us for the sessions.